rajulamsal124/terraform-vpc/README.md

 ### 1. Provider Configuration

 Ensure you have configured the AWS provider with your credentials.
-This can be done in the `provider.tf` file.
+This can be done in the `providers.tf` file.

 ### 2. Input Variables